 by Michael Hyman, Research Data Specialist

-NAR released a summary of existing-home sales data showing that housing market activity this August was steady yet flat from last month, and dropped 1.5 percent from last year.
-August’s existing-home sales maintained a 5.34 million seasonally adjusted annual rate.
+NAR released a summary of existing-home sales data showing that housing market activity this March, fell 4.9 percent from February 2019.
+Despite February’s gains, sales of existing-homes dropped 5.4 percent from March 2018.
+March’s existing-home sales reached a 5.21 million seasonally adjusted annual rate.

-Regionally, all four regions showed growth in prices from a year ago, with the West having the biggest advance of 4.8 percent.
-The Midwest had a gain of 3.4 percent followed by the South with an increase of 3.2 percent.
-The Northeast had the smallest gain of 2.6 percent from August 2017.
+Regionally, all four regions showed growth in prices from a year ago.
+The Midwest had largest gain of 4.6 percent followed by the West with a gain of 3.1 percent.
+The Northeast had an increase of 2.5 percent followed by the South with an incline of 2.4 from March 2018.

-August’s inventory figures are also flat from last month to 1.92 million homes for sale.
-Compared with August of 2017, there was a 2.7 percent increase in inventory levels.
-It will take 4.3 months to move the current level of inventory at the current sales pace.
-It takes approximately 29 days for a home to go from listing to a contract in the current housing market, down from 30 days a year ago.
+March’s inventory figures are up from last month 3.1 percent to 1.68 million homes for sale.
+Compared with March of 2018, there was a 3.2 percent increase in inventory levels.
+It will take 3.9 months to move the current level of inventory at the current sales pace.
+It takes approximately 36 days for a home to go from listing to a contract in the current housing market, up from 30 days a year ago.

-From July 2018, two of the four regions experienced declines in sales.
-The West had the biggest decline of 5.9 percent followed by the South with a dip in sales of 0.4 percent.
-The Northeast had the largest gain of 7.6 percent followed by the Midwest that had an incline in sales of 2.4 percent.
+From February 2019, all four regions showed declines in sales.
+The West had the biggest dip in sales at 7.9 percent followed by the West with a decline of 6.0 percent.
+The South fell 3.4 percent followed by the Northeast with the smallest drop of 2.9 percent.

-Three of the four regions showed declines in sales from a year ago.
-The West had the biggest drop in sales of 7.4 percent.
-The Northeast had a decline of 2.7 percent followed by the Midwest with a decline of 0.8 percent.
-The South had the only incline in sales of 1.8 percent.
-The South led all regions in percentage of national sales, accounting for 41.8 percent of the total, while the Northeast had the smallest share at 13.3 percent.
+All four regions showed declines in sales from a year ago.
+The West had the biggest drop in sales of 10.7 percent followed by the Midwest with a decline of 8.6 percent.
+The South fell 2.1 percent followed by the Northeast dip of 1.5 percent.
+The South led all regions in percentage of national sales, accounting for 43.8 percent of the total, while the Northeast had the smallest share at 12.9 percent.

-In August, single-family and condominiums sales were unchanged compared to last month.
-Single-family home sales fell 1.0 percent and condominium sales were down 4.8 compared to a year ago.
-Both single-family and condominiums had an increase in price with single-family up 4.9 percent at $267,300 and condominiums up 2.0 percent at $244,500 from August 2017.
+In March, single-family sales were down 4.9 percent and condominiums sales were down 5.3 to last month.
+Single-family home sales fell 4.7 percent and condominium sales were down 11.5 compared to a year ago.
+Single-family homes had an increase in price up 3.8 percent at $261,100 and condominiums rose 3.6 percent at $244,400 from March 2018.

 Feb 24, 2016